jdharrisnz/html-squircle/README.md

 background white, with no stroke, and stroke width 1px.
 To create a pair of functions with defaults adhering to your own design system, use the `newSquirclers` export and supply it with your own preferences.

+There is also the `getConstantCurveLength` export, which you can use as an input to the `curveLength` parameter to define a curve length in pixels that will not change in response to the size of the element.